 Ideally, students will be outfitted in riding breeches with a belt, as well as half chaps or tall boots to protect their legs.
 Shirts should be tucked in or well-fitted so they do not interfere with the rider’s position.
 We also strongly recommend riding gloves; a lightweight, breathable pair in the summer and a heavier pair for the winter.

 While not required, students are encouraged to purchase and wear an equestrian safety vest.
 An equestrian safety vest acts as a body protector in the event of a fall.
 Vests can be purchased in a variety of styles and price ranges.
-An adjustable vest with lacing or velcro straps will ensure a snug fit and accomodate for rider growth or type of clothing.
+An adjustable vest with lacing or velcro straps will ensure a snug fit and accommodate for rider growth or type of clothing.

 In cooler weather, riders should dress in layers that can be removed without going over their head - zip up sweaters, jackets, etc. Scarves, if worn while riding, must be tucked in to a sweater or jacket.
 Hot and foot warmers are also a great idea for winter riding!